Cthulhu (developer): Career

 White claimed to have worked in a security vetted/cleared role at Enhanced Developed Vetting (eDV) level from August 2013 to December 2016 on his LinkedIn profile.
 White was consulted on a number of Tor security matters such as dark web scams, law enforcement raids and darknet markets.

 White co-founded Silk Road 2.0 in 2013.
 In November 2014, White was arrested as the mastermind behind Silk Road 2.0.

 In January 2016 he hosted a release of the files hacked from the Fraternal Order of Police.
 He has hosted a number of other data dumps including those associated with Hacking Team, Ashley Madison, and Patreon.

 In 2018, White founded Distributed Denial of Secrets, which has been called a successor to the web leak depository Wikileaks.

+Sentencing

 In April 2019, for his activities with Silk Road 2.0, White pleaded guilty to charges in the United Kingdom including drug trafficking, money laundering, as well as making indecent images of children, and was sentenced to a total of 5 years and 4 months in prison.